April 15, 2015

 “The marathon was surprisingly more of a mental than physical challenge for me and it is amazing how the crowd helps you go through your run.
 But, honestly it was one of the best and proudest days of my life and I will definitely run a few more.”

 Katie, Andrew and Laura have certainly inspired us all and we’re sure more Hydrogen runners will be joining them at the start line next year.
-Well done guys!Posted almost 6 years ago
+Well done guys!Posted about 6 years ago